lentressangle/git-convention/README.md

 - **test**: `test(MessageService): Implement message service test for GET request`
     > Should represent a test implementation

+- **chore**: `chore(Dockerfile): Change node version to 0.12`
+    > Changes to the build process or auxiliary tools and libraries such as documentation generation

 ## <a name='submission-guidelines'>Submission guidelines</a>